On the Brun--Titchmarsh theorem. I: Backgrounds and main results

 \item We also mentioned the works of Montgomery and Vaughan \cite{MV73} and Selberg \cite{Se91} in Table \ref{table:BTconstants}.
 Selberg proved that

 holds with $c=2.8$, for all $q<x/c_0$ with some $c_0>1.$ Selberg employed his own $\Lambda^2$ sieve, and published this inequality in \cite[Page 233]{Se91}.
-In another scene, Montgomery and Vaughan \cite{MV73} developed the large sieve, from which they deduced that \eqref{eq:Selberg-MV} is valid for all $1\leqslant q<x$ and $c=0$.
+In an another direction, Montgomery and Vaughan \cite{MV73} developed the large sieve, from which they deduced that \eqref{eq:Selberg-MV} is valid for all $1\leqslant q<x$ and $c=0$.

 \item Iwaniec \cite{Iw82} developed a new linear sieve of combinatorial type with well-factorable weights.
 This far-reaching work was originally motivated by Chen \cite{Ch75} and Motohashi \cite{Mo74}, and the merit is that one may optimize the balances between convolutions in the error term, and the sign changes among them can be captured more effectively.
 In particular, this well-factorization in the error term allows Iwaniec \cite{Iw82} to employ (Weil's bound for) Kloosterman sums to beat the barrier $\varpi\approx1/2$.
-He was able to beat van Lint and Richert \cite{LR65} even if $\varpi$ is close to $2/3-.$
+He was able to beat van Lint and Richert \cite{LR65} even if $\varpi$ is close to $2/3-.$ On the other hand, it is worthwhile to mention that Motohashi \cite{Mo99} showed another bilinear structure in the Selberg $\Lambda^2$ sieve, which has a similar flavor to that in \cite{Iw82}.
+In particular, he proved that $C(\varpi)=16/(8-3\varpi)$ is admissible for all $\varpi<9/20,$ which recovered the work of Iwaniec.

 \item For $\varpi\geqslant2/3,$ the above approach of Iwaniec \cite{Iw82} is no longer valid since the incomplete Kloosterman sums are extremely short, and Friedlander and Iwaniec \cite{FI97} found another surprising approach to beat the record in \cite{LR65}.
 They utilized an estimate of Karatsuba \cite{Ka95} on the estimates for the bilinear form